Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

 - It performs poorly on both **training** and **validation** data.
 - Examples:
 	- A red line that cuts straight through a wave-like distribution of blue dots, missing most of the curvature.
-	- In the validation graph: **Training and validation loss both stay high** — the model hasn’t learned enough.
+	- In the validation graph: **Training and validation loss both stay high**, this means: the model hasn’t learned enough.

 ---
 #### Overfitting
 > The model is **too complex**, learning not just patterns but also **noise** in the training data.
 - It performs very well on **training** data but poorly on **validation** data.
 - Examples:
-	- A red line that wiggles around every data point — matching training points exactly but failing to generalize.
+	- A red line that wiggles around every data point.
+It is matching training points exactly but failing to generalize.
-	- In the validation graph: **Training loss is low, but validation loss increases** — a clear sign of overfitting.
+	- In the validation graph: **Training loss is low, but validation loss increases**, a clear sign of overfitting.

 ---
 #### "Good Fit"
 > The model finds a **balanced level of complexity**, capturing the pattern but not memorizing the noise.
 - It generalizes well to new data.
 - Examples:
-	- A smooth red curve that flows **between** the wave-shaped dots — not too stiff, not too wiggly.
+	- A smooth red curve that flows **between** the wave-shaped dots.
 	- In the validation graph: **Training and validation losses are both low and close together**.

 ---